Jerome-Maurin/vmdb2-wrapper/README.md

 ******************************

-HOW-TO add a the support for a new board:
+HOW-TO add the support for a new board :

 FIXME
 Is the card supported by flash kernel ?
 If not, ..., comment the rm of /etc/flash-kernel/machine, if not kernel update wont work